ToscaLab/tosca/ascot-esp32c3/devices/light/README.md

-# Light Firmware
+# Light Ascot Firmware

-A light firmware to turn on and off the built-in LED of an `ESP32-C3` board.
+A light `Ascot` firmware to turn on and off the built-in LED of an `ESP32-C3` board.

-It implements an HTTP server which replies to `light/on` and `light/off` **REST** requests, in charge of modifying built-in LED state.
+It implements an HTTP server which replies to `light/on` and `light/off` **REST** requests responsible for changing the state of the board built-in LED.
-The server constructs a response containing the status of the requested action.
+For each request, the server response with the status of the ongoing action.

-The board can de discovered in a trusted network through a `mDNS-SD` service.
+The board can de discovered in a network through a `mDNS-SD` service.

 ## Building Prerequisites